mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 - homelab
 description: The Raspberry Pi 4 has an impressive array of functionality that allow it to capture video output and impersonate a keyboard, effectively making a virtual KVM.
 images:
-- kvmpi/cover.jpg
+- tinypilot/cover.jpg
 ---

+Tiny Pilot is a device that gives you remote access to a computer even if the machine has no network connection or operating system loaded.
+I use Tiny Pilot with [my homelab bare metal servers](/building-a-vm-homelab/) to install new operating systems and to debug boot errors.
+This posts explains my experience building it and how you can build your own for under $100.

-## Don't tell me your life story; just tell me how to build a KVM over IP
+## Don't tell me your life story; just tell me how to build it

-If you want to skip over the backstory, skip to [Build your own KVM Pi](#build-your-own-kvm-pi).
+If you want to skip over the backstory, skip to [Build your own Tiny Pilot](#build-your-own-tiny-pilot).

 ## Headless servers are great until they're not